 This is the best Asian restaurant in Mumbai for me.
 The first time I was there with my friend on his birthday and since then, it has been a tradition to be at this restaurant for my birthday.
 For the past three years, this restaurant has been my special place where I dine with the most special people in my life.

 The ambience is just amazing, wooden tables with wooden ottoman stool in one section and perfect fine dine sitting on the other side of the restaurant.
 The food is exquisite; especially their soups and wontons.
-There is an authentic touch of Indian chefs in the food; making one feel the struggle the chef is having in preparing the perfect dish every time.
-He has gained consistency in delivering his emotions on the plate.
-This is the reason why All Stir Fry at The Gordon House is my favourite.

 - Dishes to try: The Wok (It’s the best in the town), Chicken Dumplings, Prawns Khao Suey, Thai Curry, Oyster Chili Chicken, Pad Thai Noodles, Smoked Duck Fried Rice and Date Pancakes with Ice Cream.